 Views from the Eiffel Tower

-In addition to seeing the Eiffel Tower from different parts of the city, I would also recommend you to see the city from its most emblematic monument.
+In addition to seeing the Eiffel Tower from different parts of the city, I would also recommend you see the city from its most emblematic monument.

 One of the highlights of any first visit to Paris is climbing the Eiffel Tower.
 The world-famous Iron Lady is one of the best viewpoints in Paris.
-From the tower you can see the Arc de Triomphe, the Grand Palais, the Louvre, Notre Dame de Paris, and even the Sacre Coeur basilica if the weather is fine.
+From the tower you can see the Arc de Triomphe, the Grand Palais, the Louvre, Notre Dame de Paris, and even the Sacre Coeur basilica if the weather is good.

 1. Arc de Triomphe